onthegomap/planetiler/flatmap-examples/README.md

   - `com.onthegomap:flatmap-core` test dependency for test utilities
   - `maven-assembly-plugin` build plugin configuration to create a single executable jar file from `mvn package` goal command
-- `child.pom.xml` exists for the parent pom.xml to treat this as a child project, you can remove it.
+- `child.pom.xml` exists for the parent pom.xml to treat this as a child project, you can remove it to run as a standalone project
 - [src/main/java/com/onthegomap/flatmap/examples](src/main/java/com/onthegomap/flatmap/examples) - some minimal example
   map profiles:
   - [ToiletsOverlay](src/main/java/com/onthegomap/flatmap/examples/ToiletsOverlay.java) - demonstrates how to build a